gibranlp/dotfiles/README.md

 ### Version 2.12

-- Changes to Picom-ftlabs-git
+- Changed to Picom-ftlabs-git
-- Updated picom.conf to have animations and blur
+- Updated picom.conf to have animations and blur and shadows
 - Updated all the Headers for the files with SpectrumOS legend
 - Added a toggle in the control panel to get blur in the bar
 - Updated colors in Dunst
 - Improved the Nice theme
 - Improved the Blur in Picom and the transparencies
--
+- Added Rofi TODO in Control Panel